How to Pick a Perfect Cantaloupe: One Quick Tip

-How to Pick a Perfect Cantaloupe – This One Quick Tip will guarantee a sweet and ripe melon every time!
+How to Pick a Cantaloupe – Say goodbye to nervously tapping in the grocery store – this One Quick Tip will guarantee a sweet and ripe melon every time!

 Note: This post first appeared on August 2, 2016.
-The recipe has been updated from the archives with updated content and photographs, as well as improved kitchen notes.
-I hope you enjoy this favorite from my kitchen.
+The post has been updated from the archives with updated content and photographs.
+I hope you enjoy this favorite quick tip from my kitchen.

 The season is ripe for melons!
 I’ve encountered lots of methods for picking cantaloupes over the years, but I have one quick tip on how to pick a perfect cantaloupe that never fails, and I learned it from my mother.

-To pick the perfect melon, there’s no need to worry about its weight or size or by tapping on the rind.
+To pick the perfect melon, there’s no need to worry about its weight, size, or tapping on the rind.
 My mother taught me that the way to make sure a cantaloupe is sweet and ripe is by examining the indentation left by the stem.
 The stem scar should look like an innie belly button – the deeper the indentation, the better!

 What’s your method for picking a perfect cantaloupe?
 Do you use the innie method?
 Or something else?
 I’d love to know!